Shmuel Bornsztain (second Sochatchover rebbe): Early life

 Shmuel Bornsztain was the only son of Rabbi Avrohom Bornsztain, author of Avnei Nezer and the first Sochatchover Rebbe.
 He had one younger sister, Esther.
 Through his father's line, he was a descendant of the Rema and the Shach.
 His grandfather was Rabbi Ze'ev (Wolf) Nachum Bornsztain, Rav of Biala and a Hasid of the Kotzker Rebbe.
 His mother, Sara Tzina Morgenstern, was the daughter of the Kotzker Rebbe, Rabbi Menachem Mendel Morgenstern.

 Bornsztain was born in the home of his maternal grandfather, the Kotzker Rebbe, in Kotzk during the time that his father was being supported by his father-in-law, as was the custom in those days.
 He spent his childhood in the towns of Parczew and Krośniewice, where his father held positions as Rav.
 Rabbi Avrohom Bornsztain was his son's primary Torah teacher throughout his childhood, and a close and long-lasting bond developed between the two.
 Even later in life, as the father of a large family, Shmuel regarded himself as his father's talmid (student) and learned with him every day.
 In his writings, Shmuel synthesized the values and insights of Kotzker Hasidut—as taught by his grandfather, the Kotzker Rebbe—and Peshischa Hasidut, synthesizing them into the unique style that became Sochatchover Hasidut.

-In 1874 Bornsztain married Yuta Leah Litmanowicz, the daughter of Rabbi Eliezer Lipman Litmanowicz, who was the son-in-law of the first Radomsker Rebbe, Rabbi Shlomo Rabinowicz (the Tiferes Shlomo), and a dedicated Kotzker Hasid.
+In 1873/1874, Bornsztain married Yuta Leah Litmanowicz, daughter of Rabbi Eliezer Lipman Litmanowicz, who was the son-in-law of the first Radomsker Rebbe, Rabbi Shlomo Rabinowicz (the Tiferes Shlomo), and a dedicated Kotzker Hasid.
 Unlike the prevailing custom of moving in with or near his father-in-law, the newlywed Bornsztain chose to live near his father, Rabbi Avrohom, in Krośniewice, and followed him to the towns of Nasielsk and Sochaczew (Sochatchov) when the latter assumed the leadership of those communities.
 In Sochatchov, Bornsztain and his family lived in a separate house in the center of the city and earned a living from a wine store run by an associate.
-Bornsztain and his wife had two sons, Dovid and Chanoch Henoch.

 In 1891, Rabbi Avrohom sent his son to Palestine to purchase land for a Hasidic colony.
-However, the Turkish ban on selling land to foreigners prevented him from accomplishing this goal.
+However, the Ottoman imperial ban on selling land to foreigners prevented him from accomplishing this goal.

 Bornsztain's wife died on 24 November 1901 (13 Kislev 5662).
-He remarried to Mirel Shapiro, daughter of Rabbi Moshe Nathan Kahana-Shapiro, Rav of Kshoynz, in 1903 and Golda Kahana-Shapiro née Szydłowski who was a descendant of Judah Leib ben Isaac.
+He remarried to Miriam (Mirel) Shapiro, daughter of Rabbi Moshe Nathan Kahana-Shapiro, Rav of Keshionzh, in 1903 and Golda Kahana-Shapiro née Szydłowski who was a descendant of Judah Leib ben Isaac.